French cruiser Montcalm (1900): Construction and career

 Laid down by Forges et Chantiers de la Méditerranée at their La Seyne-sur-Mer shipyard on 27 September 1898, she was launched on 27 March 1900 and was commissioned on 24 March 1902, before completing her trials, to ferry the President of the Republic, Émile Loubet, to Russia.
-Later that year she was commissioned for service in China.
+Later that year she was commissioned for service in China, leaving Toulon in February 1903 and calling at Djibouti on her way out.

 After the outbreak of World War I, Montcalm supported in the Australian capture of Rabaul in September 1914.
 She was decommissioned and hulked as an accommodation ship on 28 October 1926.
 The ship was renamed Trémintin on 26 September 1934.
 She was at Brest in 1940 and was there sunk by the Royal Air Force on 16 August 1944.